If you are the victim of or witness to a crime, you have the responsibility to report it immediately to the police.

 Whenever possible, the actual victim or witness should contact the UCSF Police Department directly.
 First hand information is always more accurate and complete.

 Campus Security Authorities should refer to the link for more information on how to report a Clery Act crime.

 In an Emergency

-- Dial 911 from any telephone including cellular phone.
-The call will be routed to the appropriate jurisdiction.
+- Dial 415/476-6911 from any cellular or non-campus phone.
+Otherwise, dial 911 and the call will be routed to the appropriate jurisdiction.

 What to Say

 When calling to report a crime or incident, be ready with the following information:

 - Your name, your location, the phone number you are calling from.

 - A brief description of what occurred.

 - Where and when did the incident occur?